 Btu Buddy 30: Repairing A Restricted Liquid Line

-The dispatcher calls Bob with a no cooling call.
+The dispatcher has called Bob with a no cooling service call.
 Actually, the unit had been cooling until last night when the home began to get warm inside.

-Bob arrives and talks to the homeowner about the events.
+Bob arrives and talks to the homeowner about the situation.
 She tells Bob that it was cool last night, but it began to get warmer in the early morning hours.
-The night outside temperature was 75 degrees F so some cooling was needed.
+The night outside temperature was 75°F so some cooling was needed.

 Bob goes to the outside unit and finds that it is running, but the suction line is frozen back to the compressor.
 He decides that there must be restricted airflow or the system is low on refrigerant.

 He then goes into the house and turns the compressor off and the fan to "fan on" to thaw out the coil.
 This will take about 30 minutes so he decides to check the rest of the system.